sahilrajput03/sahilrajput03.github.io/Git_and_GitHub.md

 # Hence you'll be prompted to change the name of the commit, with new changes included.
 _
 $ git commit --amend -a
-# -a parameter will include the changes in tracking area.
+# -a parameter will simply include the changes in current tracking area.
+#You can alwasy see whats in tracking area via, git staus and all the green things{staged changes} are in tracking area and all red things are not in tracking area{non staged changes}.
 # vi editor will be followed to edit older commit message.
 $ git commit --amend -am "New Message, forge older message!!"
 # Changed files will add to old commit.